YXZNCE/LazadaOrderExtraction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or remove this section if not applicable).
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/YXZNCE/LazadaOrderExtraction/blob/master/LICENSE.txt) file for details.